Shijitha-S/bookstore_midterm/README.md

 ```

-## 6. Creating a Typescript interface that will allow modification to a table.
+## 6. CREATING A TYPESCRIPT INTERFACE THAT WILL ALLOW MODIFICATION TO A TABLE.
 **Please work on this part**